Dog collar: Fashion collars

 Dog collars are also used to convey the owner's style and have been used as a status symbol.
 The oldest known fashionable dog collars come from ancient Egypt, dating back to before the earliest of the Pharaohs.
 Today's fashionable dog collars come in a wide variety of designs, patterns and materials and may include accessories, such as bow ties and flowers.
+As of 2023, the "Amour Amour" is the world's most expensive dog collar, it is studded with diamonds and costs $3.2 million.

 Training collars

 Several types of collars are used for the purposes of training dogs, though sometimes a collar is not used at all (such as in the case of dog agility training, where a collar could get caught on equipment and strangle the dog).
 Each training collar has its own set of advantages and disadvantages (briefly outlined below) which trainers might consider before using a select one.
 Training collars are typically used for training only and not left on the dog's neck all the time, as some collars can be harmful or dangerous if left on a dog unsupervised.